Trevelopment/mazdatweaks/AIO-FAQ.md

 /jci/scripts/jci-wifiap.sh start
 ```
    Then the access point of the car is running, you should see a WLAN "cmu ...".
 Simply log in and then access via IP 192.168.53.1 on the system.

 ---

-**If I run the map updates on the Mazda Toolbox software will it overwrite any of the tweaks or cause issues?**

->  No. ~~But before you can use Mazda Toolbox you have to delete speedcam.txt/speedcam.spdb from SD-card (when you have installed speedcam-patch).~~
-   ~~After updating, you can copy the files again.~~

----

-**What happened to the SpeedCam Patch Tweak?**

-> A few of our developer friends in the Mazda Online community and I were served DMCA Takedown notices on our github repositories by NNG for navigation files that have been copyrighted by the company.
-As a result all files that have to do with navigation are no longer available in AIO.

----